Part II, chapter 7: Royal Canadian Mounted Police Members Discharged for Medical Reasons

 The priority entitlement period begins on the day on which the competent authority certifies that the former member is ready to return to work, if that day is within five years after the day on which they were medically discharged, and ends on the earliest of:

-1. the day that is two years after the day on which the priority entitlement period begins; or
+a) the fifth anniversary of the day on which the priority entitlement period begins;

-2. the day on which the person with a priority entitlement is appointed to a position in the public service for an indeterminate period; or
+b) the day on which the person with a priority entitlement is appointed to a position in the public service for an indeterminate period;

-3. the day on which the person with a priority entitlement declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason.
+c) the day on which the person with a priority entitlement declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason; or

 Note:

-The person with a priority entitlement is to be registered using code R3 00 to represent their occupational group/level.
+Persons with an RCMP medically discharged priority entitlement are to be registered and activated using code R3 00 to represent their occupational group/level.
 This code is used because the rank of a RCMP member does not equate to the occupational groups or classification structure of the rest of the public service.

-7.9 Documents required by Public Service Commission to support registration
+7.10 Documents required by Public Service Commission to support registration and activation

-Only authorized RCMP staff may submit registrations to the PSC.
+Only authorized RCMP staff may register and activate RCMP medically discharged persons with a priority entitlement in PIMS.
 Members of the RCMP who have been discharged for medical reasons and who wish to activate their priority must do so through their respective organizations.

 Note:

-Organizations should exercise due consideration of the circumstances of these persons with a priority entitlement and ensure appropriate sensitivity on the part of hiring managers and HR staff.
+Organizations should exercise due consideration of the circumstances of these persons with a priority entitlement and ensure appropriate sensitivity on the part of hiring managers and human resources staff.

 Medically discharged persons with a priority entitlement may not be familiar with the staffing processes, procedures, assessment methods and terminology used by organizations subject to the PSEA.
 The PSC expects that hiring organizations will take the time to ensure that the person with a priority entitlement understand all aspects of appointment processes in the public service, answer any questions they may have about the position and explain how their assessment will be conducted.